One of the best things about WordPress is the easy customization options that you get with WordPress themes and plugins.

 Your WordPress widgets and navigation menus are also not affected by the theme updates.

 Popular WordPress themes like Astra and Ocean WP now come with companion plugins.
 These plugins are used to add extra features to your theme.
-Any theme changes made using these companion plugins are also not affected by the theme update.
+Any theme changes made using these companion plugins are also not affected by a theme update.

 Any other features that you have added to your website using a plugin are also safe.
 For example, your WordPress contact forms, Google Analytics, email newsletter popups, and more.